Strings

 Extended ASCII and multi-byte character setsβ

 Many C implementations support extended ASCII (8-bit, values 128-255) for additional characters like accented letters and symbols.
-However, extended ASCII is not standardized and varies between systems.
+However, extended ASCII is not standardized and varies between systems (different "code pages" can exist for different languages).

 Working with Unicode in Cβ